charliemking/bert-sentiment/README.md

 # Sentiment Analysis with BERT

-Binary sentiment classification using HuggingFace’s `bert-base-uncased` model on the IMDb movie reviews dataset.

-## Overview
-Fine-tuned BERT to classify movie reviews as positive or negative.
-Focused on preprocessing, GPU-based training, and evaluation using F1 score and confusion matrix.
+I fine-tuned `bert-base-uncased` on the IMDb movie reviews dataset using HuggingFace Transformers.
+My goal was to classify movie reviews as positive or negative with high accuracy.
+The model achieved 91% test accuracy.
+I evaluated it using F1 scores and confusion matrices, and gained valuable experience training large models on GPUs.

-## Dataset
-IMDb movie reviews dataset (via HuggingFace Datasets or Kaggle)

-## Performance
-- Achieved 91% test accuracy

-## Tools
-- Python, HuggingFace Transformers, PyTorch, scikit-learn

-## How to Run
-Open `bert_sentiment.ipynb` in Jupyter or Colab.
-Requires GPU runtime for training.

-## Status
-✅ Completed — used in academic coursework (Winter 2025)